harunurrashid97/Perceptron-neural-net-from-scratch/README.md

 # Perceptron-neural-net-from-scratch

-A neural net from scratch to help you understand the maths behind neural networks ! make sure to read the medium article I've written !
+A neural net from scratch to help you understand the maths behind neural networks !

 You will find in the repo a jupyter notebook of one perceptron made from scratch & one with sklearn dependency